RecordReplay/sourcemap-upload-webpack-plugin/README.md

 # @recordreplay/sourcemap-upload-webpack-plugin

-Wraps Replay's [sourcemap-upload][1] script in a Webpack plugin so that it will execute automatically when the Webpack build has completed.
+Wraps Replay's [sourcemap-upload][1] module in a Webpack plugin so that it will execute automatically when the Webpack build has completed.

 ## PluginOptions